 Online behavioral model

-Another kind of model is an action-based ranking model, where you can allocate scores based on activities and moves that leads perform online or on your website.
+Another kind of model is an action-based ranking model, where you can assign scores based on activities and moves that drive performance online or on your website.

 Attributes with negative scoring

-You can also use lead scoring to identify leads that have gone cold; after all, in the interest of keeping your efforts focused and efficient, your sales team should avoid engaging with customers who have behavior that indicates a reduced intent to buy.
+You can also use lead scoring to identify leads that have gone cold; after all, to keep your efforts focused and efficient, your sales team should avoid engaging with customers whose behavior indicates reduced buying intent.

 What to Inspect before Implementing Lead Scoring Models?